UtrechtUniversity/re-presentation-src-components/exercises.md

 1. Use the `auth: sram` attribute to enable SRAM authorization and Single-Sign on on the workspace.
     * Note: this won't actually work on the test container.)
 1. Use the `auth: basic` attribute to enable HTTP basic username/password authentication.

+### ...and more

+Of course, the above steps are not exhaustive.
+For example, maybe it would be nice if your application didn't run as root (you could create a dedicated user using the [user](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/user_module.html) module).
+But maybe give your new component a try on ResearchCloud first!

 # Deploy on ResearchCloud